TelegramMessenger/Telegram-iOS/README.md

 The SDK comes in four flavours:

-  * Default SDK without Feedback `HockeySDK.embeddedframework`
+  * Default SDK without Feedback: `HockeySDK.embeddedframework`
   * Full featured SDK with Feedback: `HockeySDK.embeddedframework` in the subfolder `HockeySDKAllFeatures`.
   * Crash reporting only: `HockeySDK.framework` in the subfolder `HockeySDKCrashOnly`.
   * Crash reporting only for extensions: `HockeySDK.framework` in the subfolder `HockeySDKCrashOnlyExtension` (which is required to be used for extensions).